Sri Lanka Adventure Travel Guide: Ideas and Inspiration

 Of course, the Sigiriya, The Lion Mountain or Rock Fortress, which features a huge magma plug that hardened into rock.
 It is the site of an ancient 5th century castle built by King Kasyapa.
 Aside from the palace, visitors to the rock are treated to a look at the creativity of the builders of the palace.

 In ancient times, Sri Lanka was a monarchy.
-Its longest ruling dynasty was the Sinhals, who ruled for over 2,000 years over the Sri Lankan people.
+Its longest ruling dynasty was the Sinhala, who ruled for over 2,000 years.
 Invasions and wars were not uncommon, although they were infrequent.
 Invasions were conducted by several South Indian kingdoms, which sometimes resulted to brief occupations of some part of Sri Lanka like the periods under the Chola, Pandya, Chera and Pallaya dynasties.
 The Indians were responsible for bringing Buddhism to the country in 3rd century BCE.
 The religion was embraced by the Sinhalese ruler at that time.

 Being a major trading post in ancient times, the Europeans arrived during the 16th century.
 First the Portuguese, the Dutch, then the British made a colony out of the country.
 The Kingdom of Kandy managed to resist until 1815, when it fell under British hands and established the British’s rule over the island.
 Since then, Sri Lanka was a major base for the British, even serving as a military station for American and British ships and troops during World War II after which the country declared independence.